-David B. Wheeler is a Democrat for North Carolina Insurance Commissioner.
+David B. Wheeler is a the only Democrat running for North Carolina Insurance Commissioner and the only candidate in either party living west of Charlotte.
 David is a father, son, small business owner, and independent Democrat that loves North Carolina and the United States of America.
 Growing up in a small town, David was raised by his Marine father, Gale, and CWA union mother, Donna with his three brothers and sister.
 David first became politically involved when he was ten on a local campaign with his parents, and has been hooked on politics and public service since.

 In addition, David was elected Majority Leader of the High School Statewide Model Legislature, was selected as a State House of Representatives Page, served as a United States Senate intern, restarted the dormant state Young Democrats, and was elected to the Young Democrats National Committee.
 David also worked in the Secretary of State's office.

 David has started and led various companies over the last thirty years.
 His first business venture, at age twenty-four, was Protocol International, Inc., an event management firm.
 Protocol specialized in managing high profile events for corporate and government clients.
 During Wheeler’s tenure as President, he was responsible for the firm’s involvement in more than 1,000 projects in thirty-five countries with fifty Fortune 500 clients, including more than a dozen head of state visits to the United States.
 Protocol expanded with offices in Los Angles, New York, Paris, London, and partnered with PICO in Hong Kong.

 Since his first business, David has gone on to work on a number of unique projects, including managing the first marathon in Antarctica, producing the first Presidential candidate forum focused on cancer issues, lowering the level of the Mississippi River for an event in Burlington, Iowa, and producing the first professional sports event in Russia.